Who is a Marijuana Addict

-A marijuana addict’s life is controlled by marijuana.
-He or she loses interest in all else, their dreams go up in smoke.
-Marijuana addiction is a progressive illness often leading to addiction to other drugs, including alcohol.
-The lives, thinking and desires of marijuana addicts center around marijuana–scoring it, dealing it and finding ways to stay high.
+“We who are marijuana addicts know the answer to this question.
+Marijuana controls our lives!
+We lose interest in all else; our dreams go up in smoke.
+Ours is a progressive illness often leading us to addictions to other drugs, including alcohol.
+Our lives, our thinking, and our desires center around marijuana—scoring it, dealing it, and finding ways to stay high.” – Life with Hope

 Suggestions to Family Members & Friends of Marijuana Addicts

-We addicts in recovery have found, through the Twelve Steps, that we are each responsible for ourselves and our actions.
-If a loved one helps divert a crisis for the addict, they take away the addict’s opportunity to work it out, or fail.
-This will make it harder for the addict to perceive the problem and begin to seek the solution.
+We recovering addicts have found, through the Twelve Steps, that we are each responsible for ourselves and our actions.
+If loved ones help divert a crisis for the addict, they take away the addict’s opportunity to work it out or fail.
+This makes it harder for the addict to perceive the problem and begin to seek the solution.

 As the addict approaches their bottom and their disease worsens, family members and friends have a tendency to enable the addict, allowing them to postpone the ultimate repercussions of their using.
 Understandably, loved ones try to ease the suffering the addict may be feeling because of loyalty, love, caring, and a sense of responsibility.
 Family and friends may give money (which likely goes to buying more marijuana), buy food, pay rent and bills, bail them out of jail, etc. By trying to save the addict from him or herself, you are doing both yourself and the addict a disservice.

 Addicts often try to manipulate loved ones through the use of guilt, fear, and anger.
-This is a very common tactic used (both consciously and unconsciously) by the addict to get what he or she wants by taking advantage of the emotions of those closest to him or her.
+This is a very common tactic used (both consciously and unconsciously) by the addict to get what they wants by taking advantage of the emotions of those closest to them.